 Impacted Teeth: Wisdom teeth are not the only reason you may have impacted teeth.
 Patients may get an infection if their impacted teeth are left untreated.
 Generally, this occurs from the teenage years to the early twenties.

 Cleft Palate: You may be surprised to know a cleft palate is a congenital disability.
 There is a split between the bottom or top palate and lip.
 It is not a tear or cut.
 Patients suffering from a cleft palate may have the following issues:

 - Upon correction, patients generally require braces or other orthodontic treatment for proper tooth alignment and growth.

 - Gum and tooth loss;

 How Do I Find a Local Qualiﬁed Oral Surgeon Near Me?

 The Smile Generation® connects you with trusted, experienced, and qualified local Oral Surgeons.
 As you can see, there are numerous reasons why your general dentist may refer you to an oral surgeon.
-At Smile Generation, you can ﬁnd a list of local, qualiﬁed oral surgeons in your area.
+If you are asking where to find a trusted oral surgeon near me, with our Find a Dentist tool you can ﬁnd a list of local, qualiﬁed oral surgeons in your area.
 Our directory allows you to view staff bios, read patient reviews, and request your appointment online in minutes.
 You can click here to start searching for an Oral Surgeon today.
 You may also call us at +1 (800) 764-5343 or use our Website's Live Chat feature located in the lower right-hand corner of your screen.